0cnLaroche/FIRST/doc/GUIDE.md

 #### How to
 1. Select a query
 1. Click **open**
-1. **Select location** on your computer where the file will be saved.
+1. **Select a location** on your computer where the file will be saved.
 1. Click yes if you want to open the file after saving it.

 They are 4 queries that you can export :